Cistron/bioc3301_splats/qiime/qiime_analysis_instructions.md

     qsub div.pbs
     ```
     Should the script not run to completion (e.g. no `index.html` in the `cdout` folder), just re-submit the `div.pbs` script.
 The `--recover_from_failure` should allow it to take off from where it failed.
-11. Once finished, open a local termianl and copy the output directory to your local machine to interrogate the data.
+13. Once finished, open a local terminal and copy the output directory to your local machine to interrogate the data.
     ```bash
     scp -r cirrus:~/ssc/cdout/ ./cdout/
     ```